prettier/prettier/README.md

 #### Custom Parser API

-If you need to make modifications to the AST (such as codemods), or you want to provide an alternate parser, you can do so setting the `parser` option to a function.
+If you need to make modifications to the AST (such as codemods), or you want to provide an alternate parser, you can do so by setting the `parser` option to a function.
 The function signature of the parser function is:
 ```js
 (text: string, parsers: object, options: object) => AST;
 ```